nottrobin/docs/src/en/charms-config.md

 juju deploy --config myconfig.yaml mediawiki
 ```

-!!!
-Warning:
+[note=caution]
 If the configuration file cannot be read or contains syntax errors or
 invalid options, an error message will be printed to this effect.
 However,
 **the application will still be deployed **.
+[/note]

 To pass the options directly: